NVIDIA/deepops/docs/dev/creating-a-new-release.md

 Once all pull requests for the release have been merged, including software version updates, and all QA tests are passing, create a new PR with release notes and an updated release tag in the main `README.md` file.
-See #1164 as an example.
+See (#1164) as an example.

 ## Create release

-Once the pull request with release notes and tag has been merged, create a new release with a new tag, pointing at the main branch
+Once the previous pull request with release notes and tag update has been merged, create a new release with a new tag, pointing at the main branch and using the release notes from the PR.